-The teaching method is built around an intensive mixture of lectures, guest speakers, visits, group works, class participation, video, readings and case studies.
+The teaching method is built around an intensive mixture of lectures, guest speakers, visits, group works, class participation, videos, readings and case studies.

 - Students are supposed to prepare case studies before class in order to take full advantage of the in-class learning experience and participate pro-actively in the discussions.
 Case studies are distributed in digital copy on the Bboard platform and are discussed either individually or as group exercise.
 The case studies of the course are selected in order to provide the students with effective insights in the learning process of applying theoretical concepts to real situations.
 Furthermore, students can improve their communication and interpersonal skills during the activities related to the in-class discussions.

 - The know-how of sports systems is a natural consequence of daily activities and strategic decisions of market leaders and key global players.
 This is the main added value of having high-level access to professionals within the sports business, ones that students have the chance to meet both during guest speakers’ in-class sessions and on field visits.